tacla/VictimSim2/ex02_random_dfs/Results_225v_100x80/readme.md

 * 1 explorer agent
 * 1 rescuer agent

 To see the results graphically, please run `exp_plot_results.py` available in the [`tools/visual/`](https://github.com/tacla/VictimSim2/tree/c36582490954ddb1b4d244c24addb30c9f43523b/tools/visual) folder.
 You will need both files available in the current folder for the program to run (see below).
-At the bottom of this page, you see the graphical results.
+At the bottom of this page, you see the results.

 exp_225v_100x80_descriptor.txt
 ----------------------------